masiuchi/p5-Mojolicious-Plugin-CanonicalJSON/README.md

 # NAME

-Mojolicious::Plugin::CanonicalJSON - It's new $module
+Mojolicious::Plugin::CanonicalJSON - Render JSON sorted by their keys.

 # SYNOPSIS

-    use Mojolicious::Plugin::CanonicalJSON;
+    # Mojolicious
+    $app->plugin('CanonicalJSON');

+    # Mojolicious::Lite
+    plugin 'CanonicalJSON';

 # DESCRIPTION

-Mojolicious::Plugin::CanonicalJSON is ...
+Mojolicious::Plugin::CanonicalJSON is a Mojolicious plugins for rendering JSON sorted by their keys.

 # LICENSE